sbpenedo/Backtesting_prac/README.md

 The strategy didn’t beat just holding the S&P 500, but it was good practice and learning experience.

+In the future I could implement a stop loss to minimize losses and I could try different SMA lengths or use other indicators such as RSI and MACD.

 ---

 ## Requirements